nebtex/taurus/README.md

 * Observable omniql objects
 * Observable omniql online queries.

-## Archiecture
+## Architecture

-Taurus, will store all the omniql objects as observables, in a ResourceMap, see `@nebtex/hashmaps`, and will allow to the programer to automatically listen for changes, in the ResourceMap storage, also run both offline and online queries, commands,etc.
+Taurus will store all the omniql objects as observables, in a ResourceMap, see `@nebtex/hashmaps`, and will allow to the programer to automatically listen for changes, in the ResourceMap storage, also run both offline and online queries, commands,etc.

 ## Offline api